sami-dca/sami_dca/PAPER.md

 This is because while a ``Node`` is a virtual identity, a ``Contact`` is a physical identity.

+Note that technically, anybody with some computer skills could create at most 65535 ``Contacts`` on one computer.
+Multiply this by the number of computers an attacker could have at his disposal, and it's easy to understand that *contact takeovers* is pretty simple.

 Therefore, in the attacks we'll see further on, we'll talk about *contact takeover* and not *node takeover*.